 The Lynchburg City Schools' Gifted Education Advisory Committee has adopted the State Board of Education's definition of gifted students as children "whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
 Lynchburg City Schools identifies and provides a gifted program for those students who are gifted in the area of specific academic aptitude.
-This includes students with specific aptitudes in mathematics, the sciences, language arts, and social studies, as demonstrated by advanced skills, concepts, and creative expression in those areas.
+This includes students with specific aptitudes in core academic areas.

 This form is available to be filled out by parents or guardians of students who have been through the gifted identification process.
-It is intended to allow parents or guardians to provide the specific academic information that justifies an appeal of the building-level gifted eligibility committee's decision.
+It is intended to allow parents or guardians to provide specific academic information that justifies an appeal of the building-level gifted eligibility committee's decision.
 This information will then be considered, along with all the data previously collected, by the appeal committee.

-When you have completed this referral form, please turn it in to your child's guidance counselor.
+When you have completed this referral form, please turn it in to your child's counselor.
 This will initiate the appeal process and will allow you to learn more about the process at that time.